Azure-Samples/active-directory-dotnet-windows-store/README.md

 7. Enter a friendly name for the application, for example "TodoListClient-WindowsStore", select "Native Client Application", and click next.
 8. Enter the Redirect URI value that you obtained during the previous step.
 Click finish.
 9. Click the Configure tab of the application.
+10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
-10. In "Permissions to Other Applications", select the TodoListService, and request the delegated permission "Have full access to the To Do List service".
+11. In "Permissions to Other Applications", select the TodoListService, and request the delegated permission "Have full access to the To Do List service".
 Save the configuration.

 ### Step 4:  Configure the sample to use your Azure AD tenant